OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-Only Expanding Card

-This document details a CSS-only solution for creating an expanding card effect.
-The card expands vertically when hovered over, revealing hidden content.
-This technique uses only CSS transitions and avoids JavaScript for a lightweight and performant solution.
-We'll utilize standard CSS3 properties.
+This document details a CSS-only solution to create an expanding card effect.
+The card expands vertically when hovered over, revealing additional content.
+We'll be using only CSS3 for this effect, avoiding JavaScript entirely.

 **Description of the Styling:**

-The card is styled using a simple container (`div`) with a specific height.
-The content to be revealed is initially hidden using `overflow: hidden;`.
-On hover, the height of the container is increased using the `:hover` pseudo-class and CSS transitions, creating a smooth expanding animation.
-We’ll also add some basic styling for aesthetics.
+The card uses a simple structure: a container div holding a visible front and a hidden back.
+On hover, we use CSS transitions and transforms to smoothly expand the card and reveal the hidden back content.
+We achieve this by manipulating the height and transform properties.

 **Full Code:**